Catholic Advocacy Sign-up Sunday materials for parishes

 Participate in Catholic Advocacy Day (held each January at the Virginia General Assembly)

-The Virginia Catholic Conference represents Arlington Bishop Paul Loverde and Richmond Bishop Francis DiLorenzo and their two dioceses in public policy matters before the Virginia General Assembly and state agencies.
+The Virginia Catholic Conference represents Arlington Bishop Michael Burbidge and Richmond Bishop Francis DiLorenzo and their two dioceses in public policy matters before the Virginia General Assembly and state agencies.
 It also supports the federal advocacy efforts of the U.S. Conference of Catholic Bishops.

-In addition to staff advocating efforts, the Conference works to stimulate grassroots advocacy by Catholic parishes and parishioners in Virginia via the Conference’s Email Advocacy Network, Catholic Advocacy Day, and Advocacy Sunday (designed to boost membership in the email advocacy network).
+In addition to staff advocating efforts, the Conference works to stimulate grassroots advocacy by Catholic parishes and parishioners in Virginia via the Conference’s Email Advocacy Network, Catholics in the Capital, and Advocacy Sunday (designed to boost membership in the email advocacy network).
+In addition, the Conference provides members and legislators the opportunity to come together to pray for the needs of the Commonwealth through its annual Virginia Vespers: Evening Prayer for the Commonwealth.

 The Conference supports parishes by: